adil192/stow/packages/stow_plain/README.md

 ## Stow definitions

-You can define stows in any class/classes you want (they'll be loaded from disk when they're instantiated) but I like to organize them in a single class called `Stows` or similar.
+You can define stows in any class/classes you want (they'll be loaded from disk when they're instantiated) but I like to organize them in a single class called `Stows`.

 For each stow, you typically need to provide a key (used by [shared_preferences]) and a default value to be used when the value is unset.